Node bipartition for rigidity and localization of networks with heterogeneous sensing: Introduction

+Graph rigidity theory investigates whether the shape of a framework can be uniquely determined by certain geometric constraints.
+It has been widely applied in computer-aided design (CAD)\cite{servatius1999constraining}, formation control \cite{suttner2018formation,jing2018weak,chen2019controlling}, and network localization \cite{anderson2010formal,lyjb05,peters2015sensor}.
+Recent years have witnessed substantial progress in this field, including the extension to embeddings into surfaces \cite{nixon2014characterization}, the characterization of globally rigid graphs \cite{jackson2005connected,jordan2021note}, and globally linked pairs \cite{garamvolgyi2024partial}.
+To adapt to practical scenarios with diverse geometric constraints, traditional distance rigidity theory has been extended to bearing rigidity \cite{lyjb4}, angle rigidity \cite{lyjbb8}, signed angle (SA) rigidity \cite{lyjb9,lyjbb10}, and ratio-of-distance (RoD) rigidity \cite{lyjbb8.1}, etc. However, these theories are merely based on one type of geometric constraints.

-To deal with more general constraints in practice, various rigidity theories mixing different types of constraints have been developed in recent years. \cite{TE} mixes constraints of distances and bearings, and establishes a combinatorial characterization of rigidity. \cite{CAOr} mixes constraints of bearings and RoDs to propose a bearing-ratio-of-distance (B-RoD) rigidity theory, and shows the equivalence among (infinitesimal/global) B-RoD rigidity and graph connectivity. \cite{lyjbb17} mainly mixes distances (or angles) and signed normalized areas (or volumes) to address the flip and flex ambiguity.
-In \cite{lyjb014,lyjb013}, the authors mix angles and displacements to study the shape uniqueness problem. \cite{lyjbb18} performs an abstract analysis on the role of symmetry induced by general Lie-group actions in rigidity for heterogeneous and non-Euclidean state spaces.
-In summary, geometric constraints (distance, bearing, angle, SA, RoD, displacement) in most existing works are defined through edges, with little consideration given to node-based attributes.
-However, different types of edge constraints often stem from different attributes of nodes, a situation frequently seen in reality.
+For sensor networks with mixed measurements, various rigidity theories mixing different types of constraints have been developed. \cite{TE} mixes constraints of distances and bearings, and establishes a combinatorial characterization of rigidity. \cite{CAOr} mixes constraints of bearings and RoDs to propose a bearing-ratio-of-distance (B-RoD) rigidity theory, and shows the equivalence between rigidity and graph connectivity. \cite{lyjbb17} mainly mixes distances (or angles) and signed normalized areas (or volumes) to address the flip and flex ambiguity.
+In \cite{lyjb014,lyjb013}, the authors mix angles and displacements to study the shape uniqueness problem.
+In \cite{clinch2023global}, the author provides a sufficient and necessary condition for global rigidity of 2-dimensional direction-length frameworks with connected rigidity matroids.
+In summary, mixed geometric constraints (distance, bearing, angle, SA, RoD, displacement) in most existing works are defined through edges, with little consideration given to vertex-based attributes.
+However, different types of edge constraints often stem from different attributes of vertices, a situation frequently seen in reality.